-We collaborate with four other organizations to keep the architecture profession moving forward.
-Each of these collaterals is responsible for a different aspect of the profession’s health.
+We collaborate closely with four major architectural organizations, each of which is responsible for a different aspect of the profession’s health.

-ACSA represents architectural education programs worldwide, including all of the accredited degree programs in the United States and Canada.
+The ACSA represents architectural education programs worldwide, including all of the NAAB-accredited degree programs in the United States and Canada.
 The ACSA works to advance the quality of architectural education by encouraging dialogue among the diverse areas of discipline on issues that will affect the architectural profession in the future.

 Other Related Organizations